What is a 15-Year Fixed Rate Mortgage?

 While 15-year mortgages come with fixed rates, there are different types of loans that will affect your rates and APR.
 Bear in mind that rates change from day-to-day, so don’t be surprised if you get different quotes on different days or weeks.

-Below is a table with the April 2018 rates for different types of 15-year loans.
+Below is a table with examples of rates for different types of 15-year loans.
 These rates are for people with excellent FICO scores (740+) and for single-family houses.
 Your personal rate will depend on a number of factors, including your credit score, cost of the house, your down payment, and more.

 Conventional 15-Year Fixed Rate